owntracks/recorder/README.md

 ### `otr_init`

-This is invoked at start of _recorder_.
-If the function returns a non-zero value, _recorder_ unloads Lua and disables its processing; i.e. the `hook()` will *not* be invoked on location publishes.
+This is invoked at start of Recorder.
+If the function returns a non-zero value, Recorder unloads Lua and disables its processing; i.e. the `hook()` will *not* be invoked on location publishes.

 ### `otr_exit`

-This is invoked when the _recorder_ stops, which it doesn't really do unless you CTRL-C it or send it a SIGTERM signal.
+This is invoked when the Recorder stops, which it doesn't really do unless you CTRL-C it or send it a SIGTERM signal.

 ### `otr_hook`

-This function is invoked at every location publish processed by the _recorder_.
+This function is invoked at every location publish processed by the Recorder.
 Your function is passed three arguments:

 1. _topic_ is the topic published to (e.g. `owntracks/jane/phone`)
 2. _type_ is the type of MQTT message.
 This is the `_type` in our JSON messages (e.g. `location`, `cmd`, `transition`, ...) or `"unknown"`.
 3. _location_ is a [Lua table](http://www.lua.org/pil/2.5.html) (associative array) with all the elements obtained in the JSON message.
-In the case of _type_ being `location`, we also add country code (`cc`) and the location's address (`addr`) unless reverse-geo lookups have been disabled in _recorder_.
+In the case of _type_ being `location`, we also add country code (`cc`) and the location's address (`addr`) unless reverse-geo lookups have been disabled in Recorder.

 Assume the following small example Lua script in `example.lua`: